There are lots of ways that parenting is breaking through divisive gender expectations, particularly for men.

 Giving birth to a human life is not inherently a blessing or a curse.
 Just like every single possible occurrence on this planet, it can be a billion different experiences for a billion different people.

-The Myth of Myths – There’s only one way to be a “good” parent
+Myth #5: There’s only one way to be a “good” parent

 The reason there are myths about parenting is the same reason there are myths about gender and stereotypes about race – we keep ignoring the vast and phenomenal individuality of humanity.